XpertAI: uncovering regression model strategies for sub-manifolds

 \subsection{What sets apart a good wine from an excellent one?}

-As mentioned in the introduction, we now turn to a slightly more hedonistic and tangible example where many people have strong opinions: the quality of red wine.
+As noted in the introduction, we now explore a more hedonistic and tangible example - red wine quality.
 We utilize Kaggle's \textit{Spanish red wine dataset}\footnote{https://www.kaggle.com/datasets/fedesoriano/spanish-wine-quality-dataset} which contains several thousand wine samples.
 They are described by five numerical (year, price, as well as body, acidity, and quality scores) and four categorical (name of the winery and the wine, grape, region) features.
-As a regression target, we have selected the quality score which is an 'average rating' given by thousands of testers (rating binned into 8 discrete quality levels), and we utilize the remaining eight features as inputs.
+The quality score, which is an 'average rating' given by thousands of testers (rating binned into 8 discrete quality levels), is our regression target.
 After data-pre-processing around 1700 samples are left.
 We have trained a small fully-connected ANN which achieved an $R^2$ of around 0.7.